openwisp/openwisp-docs/general/glossary.rst

 ***************

-`openwisp-config <https://github.com/openwisp/openwisp-config/>`_ is the agent for OpenWRT / LEDE that allows OpenWISP 2 to remotely send configuration updates.
+`openwisp-config <https://github.com/openwisp/openwisp-config/>`_ is the agent for OpenWRT that allows OpenWISP 2 to remotely send configuration updates.

 *******
 OpenWRT